mchockal/computer_vision/README.md

-# Face Detection using OpenCV, Caffe pre-trained SSD model
+# Face Detection using OpenCV and pre-trained SSD model

 ## Live Demo